pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/index.md

 ---
-title: Develop a custom Bar chart visualization using D3
+title: Bar/D3 Visualization in Sandbox
-description: Walks you through the development of a simple Bar chart visualization that uses the D3 graphics library.
+description: Walks you through the development of a simple Bar chart visualization that uses the D3 graphics library, under a controlled sandbox environment.
 parent-title: Visualization API
 parent-path: ../..
 layout: default